 By guest blogger and longtime Islander, MAK PRESTBO

-In general, in every place, what’s actually progress historically has been viewed as bad at the time.
+In every place, what’s progress historically has been viewed as bad at the time.
 This is just the way we are.
 Negative nellies.
-That said, the progress happening around here isn’t all unicorns and rainbows either.
-We manage the swing by pressing our persons into what we value by working to embody the tenants more, by building groups for and against, by posting on facebook.
+That said, the progress happening around here isn’t entirely unicorns and rainbows either.
+We manage the swing by pressing our persons into what we value by working to embody it more, by building groups for and against, by posting on facebook.
 We talk about if not what we have, what we want to have.
 There are lots of questions.
 As a harborer of optimism, I say this is all good and that it works out.
-Who said,If it’s not ok, it’s not the end?
+Who said "If it’s not OK, it’s not The End"?
 That.

-It’s easiest to give.
-Lots of givers around here.
-What we need more of is regular folks asking for help.
-Some version of “This is important to me, will you help me?” is a start.
+Wake up!
 Push away from the computer, the cat videos, the comparisons.
 It’s a leap.
 What will aid in crossing the chasm into doing what really matters is choosing to believe that you make a difference.
 You do.
 And you can make a different difference if the one you’re making now sucks.
 Life is short, don’t suck.
 Aside from private residences (that don't suck) here are a few special places to gather on-island.
 Add to the list!
 Call me!

 In no particular order… the old boar, hilltop field, pru’s cabin, treehouse, lytle beach, hitchcock, the grassy median outside the aquatic center, boat dock, waterfront park senior center, rooftop–adjacent to art museum, the art museum, fay bainbridge park, rolling bay hall, seabold hall, battle point park pond, grange hall, pavilion cement garden, skate park at strawberry hill, hawley beach when the tide’s out, beach house, lynwood theater, farm kitchen, hey day farm, halls hill labyrinth.